 Ordinance Rooms:Two ordinance rooms (two-stage progressive) and two sealing

 Total Floor Area:10,700 square feet

 The Baton Rouge Louisiana Temple closed on January 28, 2018, for extensive renovation.
-The renovation will be followed by a public open house and rededication ceremony.
 During the closure, temple patrons will be accommodated at temples located in neighboring states.

 The Baton Rouge Louisiana Temple was the first temple built in Louisiana.

 Elder Monte J. Brough of the Seventy and president of the North America Southeast Area presided at the groundbreaking ceremony for the Baton Rouge Louisiana Temple.
 During his remarks, Elder Brough said that the greatest revelation of the latter days was Joseph Smith's first vision.
 "This experience allowed Joseph to have actual knowledge of the Father and the Son," he said.
 Elder Brough further explained that all men must come to know the only true God and His Son Jesus Christ.
 That is the purpose of temples, he affirmed.
 "It is a process whereby we come to know Jesus Christ because we act as saviors, in a modest sense, to bring to those who have not had a chance across this earth and those who lived prior to our time the opportunity to hear the gospel, to accept the gospel and to be members of Heavenly Father's Church."1